-- Causes include Klinefelter’s syndrome, androgen insensitivity, testicular trauma, or renal disease
+- Causes include Klinefelter’s syndrome, androgen insensitivity, testicular atrophy, or renal disease

 - Increased oestrogen levels

-- Causes include liver disease, hyperthyroidism, obesity, and extreme stress resulting in increased oestrogen levels, alongside many tumour subtypes (e.g. Leydig’s cell tumours)
+- Causes include liver disease, hyperthyroidism, obesity, adrenal tumours, or certain testicular tumours (e.g. Leydig’s cell tumours)

-- Common causative agents include digoxin, metronidazole, spironolactone, chemotherapy, goserelin, antipsychotics, and anabolic steroids
+- Common causative agents include digoxin, metronidazole, spironolactone, chemotherapy, goserelin, antipsychotics, or anabolic steroids

 Gynaecomastia often has an insidious onset.
-It is essential to ask about co-morbidities, clinical features of potential underlying causes, and any features of potential malignancy.
+Ensure to ask about associated symptoms and co-morbidities during assessment, and to assess for clinical features of potential underlying causes, including malignancy, during examination*

-On examination, gynaecomastia will present as a rubbery or firm mass (typically >2cm diameter) that starts from underneath the nipple and spreads outwards over the breast region.
-Ensure to check for features of breast malignancy and underlying causes.
+On examination, gynaecomastia will present as a rubbery or firm mass (typically >2cm diameter) that starts from underneath the nipple and spreads outwards over the breast region (Fig. 2).

 The main differential is psuedogynaecomastia, adipose tissue in the breast region associated with being overweight*.

 Tests are only necessary if the cause for gynaecomastia is unknown (especially if physiological or iatrogenic).
-In cases where malignancy is suspected, further investigations need to be performed, such as CXR for lung malignancy or US testes for testicular masses.
+In cases where malignancy is suspected, patients will require the triple assessment.

 In cases where the causes in unknown, liver and renal function (U&Es and LFTs) should be checked initially, before checking the hormone profile if these are normal; the levels of lutenising hormone (LH) and testosterone can indicate different clinical pictures: